Covington County School District (Mississippi): Adoption of CHART program

 In 2012, the Covington County School Board adopted the CHART policy to teach sexual education.
 Mississippi First reports that this move allows "all [Covington County] public school students in grades 6-9 ... access to evidence-based sex education this fall."
 The adoption raised the number of Mississippi school districts participating in CHART to 30.

 SPEPA Adopt-A-School Program

 In 2017, Southern Pine Electric Power Association began a program to adopt various schools in their service areas, choosing Hopewell Elementary as the first school to participate.
 The elementary school will receive volunteers for projects and donations of school supplies.
 Under the new program, Southern Pine employees will work with teachers, parents, and community members to provide needed resources for students and young people.

 Accountability statistics

 Mississippi Academic Achievement Program Scores

-Until the 2017-2018 school year, Covington County Schools, as a whole, had consistently maintained a C average on the Mississippi Academic Achievement Program.
-The most recent results placed the district at a D level, in contrast to the C ratings from previous school years.
-The 2017-2018 assessment data indicates that the majority of schools in the county are rated at a D or lower, following the trend from the 2016-2017 school year.
-During the 2015-2016 school administration, the number of schools receiving a C or higher was exactly half of the number of schools receiving a D or lower.
-These are in contrast to previous years, which had the majority of schools in the county rated as a C or higher.
-The top three performing schools in the county are Collins High School, Seminary High School, and Seminary Elementary School, which all obtained a B as of the most recent assessments.
+The following chart shows the last five years of achievement data according to the Mississippi Succeeds Report Card from the Mississippi Department of Education.
+An "i" on the chart indicates that scores were not computed for the school year in question due to the COVID-19 pandemic.